mesosphere/dcos-docs-site/1.11/storage/persistent-volume/index.md

 ## Disk consumption

-As of Mesos 0.28, destroying a persistent volume does not cleanup or destroy data.
+As of Mesos 0.28, destroying a persistent volume does not clean up or destroy data.
 Mesos deletes metadata about the volume in question, but the data remains on disk.
 To prevent disk consumption, you should manually remove data when you no longer need it.

 <a name="non-unique-roles"></a>
 ## Non-unique roles